FREQUENTLY ASKED QUESTIONS

 When can I move in?

-Only students associated with designated early-in groups (athletic teams, band, Memorial Union employees, etc.) will be able to move in prior to August 24.
-Arrangements for early arrival are coordinated directly with the early-in group sponsor/coach/supervisor.
+Only students associated with designated early move-in groups (athletic teams, band, Memorial Union employees, etc.) will be able to move in prior to August 18.
+Arrangements for early arrivals are coordinated directly with the early move-in group sponsor/coach/supervisor.

 What about a parking permit?